How do I clone an array variable?

 public static void main(String[] args) {

-// A two-dimensional array of countries capital.
+// A two-dimensional array of country capital.

 String[][] countries = {{"United States", "Washington, D.C."},